shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 } sgx_ql_qv_supplemental_t;
 ```

+Question: so QVL does not have an API similar to `oe_get_sgx_endorsements()` in OE SDK?

 ## Proposed Changes

 ### Options for retrieving SGX endorsements
 There are two options for the OE SDK plugin library to retreive SGX endorsments.

 #### Option 1: Keep existing implemention in SGX verifier plugin
-In current plugin, if verifier doesn't provide SGX endoresements, then it will
+In the current plugin implementation, if the verifier doesn't provide SGX endoresements, it
-call API `oe_get_sgx_endorsements()` to parse SGX ECDSA quote body to get PCK
+calls API `oe_get_sgx_endorsements()` to parse SGX ECDSA quote body to get PCK
-cert chain first, then call OCALL API `oe_get_quote_verification_collateral_ocall`
+cert chain first, then calls OCALL API `oe_get_quote_verification_collateral_ocall()`
 to load Quote Provide Library(QPL) and connect to PCK Cert Caching Sever(PCCS)
 to get corresponding verification collaterals, including CRL, TCB and QE
 Identity and etc.

 #### Option 2: Ask DCAP QVL to retrieve endorsements
-If verifier doesn't provide endorsments when calling DCAP QVL API, QVL API will
+If the verifier doesn't provide endorsments when calling DCAP QVL API, the QVL API
-try parse quote body to get PCK cert chain, then load Quote Provide Library(QPL)
+implementation will parse quote body to get PCK cert chain, then load QPL
-and connect to PCK Cert Caching Sever(PCCS) to get corresponding verification
+and connect to PCCS to get corresponding verification
 collaterals.

 #### Proposal: Ask DCAP QVL to retrieve endorsements
-The proposal is to start by implementing option 2, the reasons are:
+The proposal is to implement option 2, the reasons are:
-- The Intel® SGX DCAP QVL library already has logic to parse quote, and gets
+- The Intel SGX DCAP QVL already has logic to parse quote, and gets
   verification collaterals
 - The collateral definition may change from time to time, e.g. DCAP 1.7 release
-  updated PCK cert extension to add some items for support of multi-package
+  updated PCK cert extension to add new fields for support of multi-package
   platforms
 - If we stay with the existing OE SDK implementaion
   - The implementation would need to be updated whenver the verification